Collinwood school fire: Fire

-The Lake View School was vulnerable to fire, as were many similarly designed buildings throughout the nation.
+The Lake View School, as with many similarly designed buildings around the country, was vulnerable to fire.
 During the fire, the school's masonry exterior acted as a chimney, sucking flame upward as the wooden interior burned, and open stairways and the absence of fire breaks enhanced the chimney effect.
 The building had only two exits, and fire quickly blocked the front door.
 Children rushed to the rear door, but in a vestibule narrowed by partitions, they stumbled and climbed on top of one another, forming a pile that completely blocked the exit.
 Although later accounts sometimes described children pinned against inward-swinging doors, Lake View's doors opened outward.

 However, the vestibule created an impassable bottleneck for the crowd trying to rush through it.
 Collinwood's small volunteer fire department and horse-drawn engines arrived too late and were ill-equipped to battle the fire.
 In less than an hour, the three floors and the roof of the Lake View School collapsed into the basement, leaving only a hollowed-out brick ruin.
 Almost half of the children and two teachers in the building died.